openharmony/docs/en/application-dev/reference/apis/js-apis-mediaquery.md

 on(type: 'change', callback: Callback&lt;MediaQueryResult&gt;): void

-Registers the media query listener.
+Registers a media query listener.
 The callback is triggered when the media attributes change.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full